 I know it's a bit of a cliche to call these "unprecedented times", but at MyHR, we deal with well over a thousand employers across Australasia and we know how difficult things have been, and continue to be.
 We have also seen that companies that pay extra attention to way they organise and run the business can make it easier to attract good staff and keep the talent they have.

 So let's dive into the factors that are driving the skills shortage, how this will continue to affect businesses in the short-term, and what you can do to recruit and retain top talent.

 Reasons for our skills shortage

 New Zealand has an enduring shortage of skilled labour that affects some industries more than others.
 The shortage is driven by a number of factors, some long-standing (e.g. the “brain drain” to Australia and the cultural tradition of younger Kiwis going offshore for their OE) and others more recent and localised (e.g. the demand for tradies for the Christchurch rebuild, and the demand for tech workers growing faster than training infrastructure).

 Typically, NZ businesses have been able to fill any gaps in the workforce by looking to skilled migrants.

-That all changed when the country closed its borders in response to the COVID-19 pandemic in March 2020.
+That all changed in March 2020, when the country closed its borders in response to the spread of the COVID-19 virus.
 Suddenly, the numbers of non-NZ citizens migrating here plummeted.

 Yet despite the impact of COVID-19 lockdowns and restrictions, NZ’s economy is in much better shape than many predicted.
-Unemployment is at 4.7 percent (March 2021 quarter) and our GDP has begun to grow (up 1.6% in the March quarter).
+Unemployment is at 3.4 percent (September 2021 quarter) and while our GDP has fluctuated, annual growth to September 2021 was up 4.9 percent.